Deploy from a Blueprint

 Connect to a Git repository

-The Atlas connect page opens in another tab of your web browser.
+The connect page opens in another tab of your web browser.
 Give WP Engine permission to access your chosen provider’s repositories in order to proceed.

 Create a Repository